shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 What kinds of questions might this approach be useful for?
 Find a corpus of materials.
 Share resources.
 Document your choices.
 Document your training.
 Document your results.

+Are you building a [God, Intern, Cog, or Toy?](https://www.dbreunig.com/2024/10/18/the-3-ai-use-cases-gods-interns-and-cogs.html)/

+Are you making a [home cooked meal?](https://electricarchaeology.ca/2024/09/27/home-cooked-software-for-the-archaeologist-or-historian/)

 ---

 ## ☞ Week 9 Hands ON: Reading an AI Image (Nov 18)